-- Zone 1 Zone 1 is the area proposed for floodplain modification outside of the Critical Water Quality Zone.
-The applicant will use seven measures to assess the current condition of the floodplain (poor/fair/good) to determine if floodplain modification is allowed without a variance.
-A floodplain in good condition will require a land use commission variance.
-If the functional assessment needs to be performed between November and February, the assessment will be performed by staff from the Watershed Protection Department, due to a seasonal lack of vegetation. - Zone 2 Zone 2 is the area proposed for restoration within the Critical Water Quality Zone but outside the stream channel (see section 1.7.5).
-The applicant will use eight measures to assess the current condition of the riparian zone (poor/fair/good) to determine which restoration techniques (if any) should be applied.
-A Critical Water Quality Zone already in good condition will require off-site mitigation instead of restoration (see Section 1.7.6).
-If the functional assessment needs to be performed between November and February, the assessment will be performed by staff from the Watershed Protection Department, due to a seasonal lack of vegetation. - Zone 3 Zone 3 is only assessed if the applicant is proposing modification of the channel.
-Staff from the Watershed Protection Department will use 24 measures to assess both the existing stream function as well as to estimate future stream function based on the proposed design of the applicant.
-The measures will evaluate channel geometry, sediment, habitat, hydrology, and vegetation, as well as the health and function of the adjacent riparian zone.
-To provide a significant, demonstrable environmental benefit, the project will need to elevate the stream function from poor to good.
-Prior to this staff evaluation, the applicant will complete an initial screening using a subset of the measured parameters.
+Zone 1 - Zone 1 is the area proposed for floodplain modification outside of the Critical Water Quality Zone.
+The applicant will use five measures to assess the current condition of the floodplain (poor/fair/good/excellent) to determine if floodplain modification is allowed without a variance.
+A floodplain in good condition or better will require a land use commission variance.
+If the functional assessment needs to be performed between November and February, the assessment may be performed by staff from the Watershed Protection Department, due to a seasonal lack of vegetation.

-Floodplain_Modification_Criteria_DRAFT2.doc
+should be applied.
+The assessment will also be used post-project to assess the successful completion of the restoration.
+To demonstrate successful completion, the project will need to elevate the function of the restored area from poor or fair condition to good.
+A Critical Water Quality Zone already in good condition or better will require off-site mitigation instead of restoration (see Section 1.7.6).
+If the functional assessment needs to be performed between November and February, the assessment may be performed by staff from the Watershed Protection Department, due to a seasonal lack of vegetation.

+Zone 3 - Zone 3 is only assessed if the applicant is proposing modification of the active channel.
+The assessment of both the existing stream function as well as the assessment of future stream function based on the proposed design may be performed by staff from the Watershed Protection Department.
+The 25 measures will evaluate the riparian zone, the channel geomorphology, and the aquatic habitat.
+To provide a significant, demonstrable environmental benefit, the project will need to elevate the stream function from poor condition to good.

-Following is a list of the parameters that will be evaluated for each zone.
-A full explanation of each parameter, including methodology and scoring, is included with the functional assessment form in Appendix of the manual.
+For an explanation of each functional assessment measure, including methodology and scoring, see Appendix X of this manual (Functional Assessment of Floodplain Health).

-A. Zone 1

-- 1. Gap Frequency

-- 2. Large Woody Debris

-- 3. Soil Compaction

-- 4. Plant Cover and Structural Diversity

-- 5. Hardwood Demography

-- 6. Recruitment/Succession

-- 7. Wetland Plant List

-B. Zone 2

-- 1. Gap Frequency

-- 2. Large Woody Debris

-- 3. Soil Compaction

-- 4. Wetland Plant List

-- 5. Plant Cover and Structural Diversity

-- 6. Hardwood Demography

-- 7. Recruitment/Succession

-- 8. Riparian Zone Width

-C. Zone 3

-- 1. Gap Frequency

-- 2. Large Woody Debris

-- 3. Soil Compaction

-- 4. Wetland Plant Cover

-- 5. Plant Cover and Structural Diversity

-- 6. Hardwood Demography

-- 7. Recruitment/Succession

-- 8. Riparian Zone Width

-- 9. In-stream Canopy Cover

-- 10. Mass Wasting

-- 11. Bank Protection

-- 12. Obstructions, Deflectors, Sediment Traps

-- 13. Cutting

-- 14. Deposition

-- 15. Consolidation or Particle Packing: Shuffle Test

-- 16. Scouring and Deposition

-- 17. Exposed Infrastructure

-- 18. Evidence and Frequency of Headcuts

-- 19. Floodplain Connectivity

-- 20. Epifaunal Substrate and Available Cover

-- 21. Embeddedness

-- 22. Velocity/Depth Regimes

-- 23. Sediment Deposition

-- 24. Frequency of Riffles